-When evaluating enterprise mobile devices, IT decision-makers should determine which device types and OSes will best serve their users, taking into account their workflows and daily tasks.
-Decision-makers should also consider how they will manage and secure enterprise mobile devices so they do not put sensitive data at risk.
+When evaluating mobile devices for business, IT decision-makers should determine which device types and OSes will best serve their users, taking into account their workflows and daily tasks.
+IT teams should also consider how they will manage and secure enterprise mobile devices so they do not put sensitive data at risk.

 Tablets vs. smartphones

-The main difference between the two is size, which is generally measured by display area (the diagonal length between the display's opposite corners).
-The larger the display area, the better it is for working with more complex apps.
+The main difference between the two is size, which is generally measured by display -- the diagonal length between the display's opposite corners.
+The larger the display , the better it is for working with more complex apps.
 By contrast, a smaller device is more portable and easier to manage with one hand.
-A device's size can also impact such factors as battery life, processing power, memory and storage.
+A device's size can also affect such factors as battery life, processing power, and storage.

-A smartphone's display area usually runs between 4 and 6.4 inches, with larger smartphones often referred to as phablets.
+A smartphone's display usually runs between 4 inches and 6.4 inches, with larger smartphones often referred to as Phablets.
 In some cases, phablets offer additional features over the basic smartphone, such as a stylus.

-A tablet has a display area between 8 and 13 inches and might support capabilities not available to a smartphone, such as the Split View feature that comes with Apple's iPad.
-Some tablets, such as the Microsoft Surface Pro, are sometimes referred to as 2-in-1 devices because they support keyboards and provide some of the same functionality as touch-enabled laptops.
+A tablet has a display between 8 inches and 13 inches and might support capabilities not available to a smartphone, such as the Split View feature that comes with Apple's iPad.
+Some tablets, such as the Microsoft Surface Pro, are sometimes referred to as 2-in-1 devices, as they support keyboards and provide some of the same functionality as touch-enabled laptops.

-When deciding on the types of enterprise mobile devices to implement, decision-makers should take into account:
+When deciding on the types of mobile devices for business to implement, decision-makers should take the following into account:

 - how users will be working with the devices;